 - Its Standing Wave Ratio (SWR) should be low over its frequency range.

-There are several methods to design such a sampler but one of
+are several methods to design such a sampler but one of

 the simplest is a 50 ohms line associated with a resistive

 divider.
-Some years ago, W. Hayward, W7ZOI described such a device in QST (1) : he
+Years ago, W. Hayward, W7ZOI described such a device in

-used a brass stripline inside a Hammond
+QST (1) : he used a brass stripline inside a Hammond 1590A

-1590A die cast box.
+die cast box.

-The reason for my design is that I wanted something easier
+The reason for my design is that I wanted something easier to

-to duplicate, so I used a 50 ohms microstrip line etched on one side of double-side Epoxy PCB instead
+duplicate, so I used a 50 ohms microstrip line etched on one side

-of the Hayward's
+of double-side Epoxy PCB instead of the Hayward's stripline.

 1. The sampler.